-I know a guy who years ago bought a drafting table for his work desk.
-At the time, he did not need a computer, but his drafting table could be adjusted to a flat position, so adding a computer was no issue.
+I know a recruiter who years ago bought a drafting table for his work desk.
 He believed that standing at his desk was healthier than sitting all day.

 Today he is the same weight as when he bought his drafting table.
 Of course he also tries to maintain a healthy diet and exercise program.
 The connection with standing at this desk does seem to have a connection with his weight maintenance.